Apple Bars with caramel glaze are the perfect melt in your mouth combo of tart and sweet. Packed with Granny Smith apples coated with cinnamon.

-This cake significantly improves with refrigeration.
-When it’s served cold it has a great moist texture.
-If you serve it at room temperature, because it has so much apple to batter ratio, it just kinda crumbles.
-So, I serve it straight out of the fridge.
-Also, because of it’s fragility, it’s better eaten on a plate with a fork than it is eaten out of hand.
+The taste and consistency of these Fresh Apple Bars significantly improves with refrigeration.
+When they’re served cold they have a wonderful moist texture.
+Because it has so much apple, the apple to batter ratio causes it to kinda crumbles at room temperature.
+Either way due to its fragility, if served warm it’s better eaten on a plate with a fork than it is eaten out of hand.

 Apple Cake Bars with Caramel Glaze